macluiggy/fazt-postgresql/README.md

 :heavy_check_mark: You can make a GET request to /api/users to get a list of all users.

-:fa-check:The GET request to /api/users returns an array.
+:heavy_check_mark: The GET request to /api/users returns an array.

 :heavy_check_mark: Each element in the array returned from GET /api/users is an object literal containing a user's username and _id.